upkie/palimpsest/README.md

 ### Features

 * Prioritizes speed (over user-friendliness)
-* References to sub-dictionaries or values to avoid future key lookups
+* References to sub-dictionaries or values help avoid key lookups
 * Built-in support for [Eigen](https://eigen.tuxfamily.org/)
 * Serialize to and deserialize from [MessagePack](https://msgpack.org/)
 * Print dictionaries to standard output as [JSON](https://www.json.org/json-en.html)
 * [Extensible](#adding-custom-types) to new types (as long as they deserialize unambiguously)
+* Ready to exchange dictionaries with [Python](https://www.python.org/)

 ### Non-features